badair/CLBL/README.md

 # CLBL
-CLBL is a C++14 header-only library of wrappers and tools for callable types: function pointers, pointer-to-member functions, callable objects (which, of course, includes lambdas).
+CLBL is a C++14 header-only library of wrappers and tools for callable types: function pointers, pointer-to-member functions, callable objects (which, of course, includes lambdas), and many forms of indirection thereof.
 This library is intended to be useful for both template metaprogrammers and general C++ programmers, with the following goals:

-1. Facilitate the creation of callable wrappers for all callable types (a la std::bind, std::invoke) with zero runtime overhead (assuming RVO is performed by the compiler)
+1. Facilitate the creation of callable wrappers for all callable types with zero runtime overhead (assuming RVO is performed by the compiler, which is trivial, since everything is inlined).
-2. Employ a common wrapper creation interface (very similar to std::invoke, but without the required argument binding)
+2. Employ a common wrapper creation interface
-3. Signature deduction for unambiguous cases
+3. Deduce signatures for unambiguous cases, and offer tools for dealing with these types
-4. optional, lazy disambiguation for overloaded/templated operator()
+4. Create a clean interface for optional, lazy disambiguation of objects with overloaded/templated `operator()`
-5. Easy conversion to type-erased wrappers such as std::function, while maintaining perfect forwarding and overload selection (see the clbl::forward type)
+5. Allow for easy conversion to type-erased wrappers like `std::function`, while maintaining perfect forwarding and CV overload selection
-6. provide metaprogramming facilities for all things callable
+6. Provide metaprogramming facilities for all things callable

-7. enable the programmer to choose an object lifetime strategy by accepting arguments by-value, by std::reference_wrapper, by pointer, and by smart pointer
+You may notice that the above list has significant overlap with `std::invoke` and `std::bind`.
+Although there is significant overlap between CLBL and these libraries, CLBL is most distinguished by the following (at this point in development):

+1. `clbl::harden`, a tool that provides a clean interface for manual overload disambiguation.
+2. `clbl::convert_to`, a tool that converts unambiguous/disambiguated callable types to a perfect-forwarding `std::function` (or a similar template).
+The user need not specify the std::function's function type, except in cases where clbl::harden is a prerequisite.

 CLBL is a shortening of the word "callable."

 CLBL has no dependencies outside the standard library.
 However, Clang is currently the only compiler known to work with CLBL, due to reliance on generic lambdas and variable templates.
 CLBL is being developed using the LLVM-vs2014 toolkit in Visual Studio 2015.

+CLBL does not use `<functional>`, except where it provides an interface for `std::reference_wrapper`.
+The functionality regarding `std::function` is implicit, and should work for similar implementations, such as `boost::function` (currently untested).
+CLBL only uses `<tuple>` for putting argument types into an std::tuple for the alias "arg_types" in CLBL wrappers. `<type_traits>` and `<utility`> are, of course, used pervasively.
+No other headers are used.

+As of 12/21/2015, all tests are passing.

-More documentation and features coming soon...
-For now, here's a partial rundown - I'll improve formatting, etc. as time permits:
+More features and documentation coming soon...
+For now, here's a quick and incomplete rundown:

 ```cpp